-- To buy online at www.trytagrugby.com/shop : Try Tag Rugby sell approved Tag Rugby shorts and ladies Tag Rugby tights.
-When ordering items in our online shop, you can either have them posted out or choose to pick them up at your venue (London).
+- To buy online at www.trytagrugby.com/shop/ : Try Tag Rugby sell approved Tag Rugby shorts and ladies Tag Rugby tights.

-- For hire: If you forget your shorts you can hire a pair from the League Organiser.
+- For hire: If you forget your shorts you can hire a pair from the venue supervisor.

 (j) Kit items not permitted